Nordic combined: Health risks

-Because its a combination of cross country and ski jumping, the health risks in nordic combined, including injuries and the risk of eating disorders, are similar to them.
-The Swiss athlete Matthias Lötscher for example suffered serious spinal injuries and a paralysis of the legs after an accident at the hill of Kandersteg.
-His countryman Pascal Müller had eating disorders for a while.
+Because it's a combination of cross country and ski jumping, the health risks in Nordic combined, including injuries and the risk of eating disorders, are similar to them.
+The Swiss athlete Matthias Lötscher for example suffered serious spinal injuries and a paralysis of the leg after an accident at the hill of Kandersteg.
+His countryman Pascal Müller suffered from an eating disorder.